-Office Location 1300 Harmon Place Minneapolis, MN 55403 Mailing Address College of Management Graduate Programs Office Metropolitan State University 1501 Hennepin Ave Minneapolis, MN 55403
+Office Location 1300 Harmon Place Minneapolis, MN 55403 Mailing Address

+College of Management

+Graduate Programs Office

+Metropolitan State University

+1501 Hennepin Ave

+Minneapolis, MN 55403

-Phone: 612-659-7290 Email: com.graduateprograms@metrostate.edu Website: choose.metrostate.edu/comgradprograms
+Email: com.graduateprograms@metrostate.edu Website: choose.metrostate.edu/comgradprograms

-Master of Science in Computer Science (MS)
+Computer Science (MS)

-The Master of Science in Computer Science (MSCS) is a 34-credit program that provides advanced study in the theory and practice of Computer Science.
+The Master of Science in Computer Science is a 34-credit program that provides advanced study in the theory and practice of Computer Science.
 It focuses on two of the key areas in modern computing: distributed systems and computer security.
 The program has been designed to: